MrJSimon/asm/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; 5.3 Lean back and relax while ASM processes the batch

 ### 📝 Step 6: Save Results
-Click the **save json** to save the current session information i a '.json' file.
+Click the **save json** button to save the current session information in a 'config.json' file.
 The file contains all necessary metadata to restore the session later.

-- `filepath`: The working directory
-- `images`: List of all loaded image paths
-- `training images`: List of images used for training
-- `training masks`: Paths to saved mask files
-- `labels`: List of defined labels
-- `features`: Selected features used for training

 # Visualizations